SrainApp/srain.im/_posts/2020-02-29-introducing-srain.md

 So client should do more, plugin system is a good idea to provide extra functions.

-As Srain is a GTK application, I plan to use [Libpeas](https://wiki.gnome.org/Projects/Libpeas) to construct Srain's plguin system and provide at least tow kind of plugin: auto-pastebin(paste your file/image and return URL to your input entry) and message renderer(render IRC message as as you wish).
+As Srain is a GTK application, I plan to use [Libpeas](https://wiki.gnome.org/Projects/Libpeas) to construct Srain's plugin system and provide at least tow kind of plugin: auto-pastebin(paste your file/image and return URL to your input entry) and message renderer(render IRC message as as you wish).